Jets release RB Crowell after agreeing to terms with Bell

 The Jets had until Friday before $2 million of Crowell’s $4 million salary became guaranteed.
 By releasing him now, New York gains $3 million on the salary cap, but is stuck with $2 million in dead money.

-The addition of Bell, a move not yet officially announced by the Jets, made Crowell expendable.
-The former Pittsburgh Steelers star agreed to a four-year deal worth $52.5 million, including $35 million in guarantees.
+The addition of Bell, officially announced by the Jets on Thursday night , made Crowell expendable.
+The former Pittsburgh Steelers star signed a four-year deal worth $52.5 million.

 The 26-year-old Crowell finished with 685 yards rushing and six touchdowns last year before a toe injury ended his season in December.